RandomInternetPreson/ComfyUI_LTX-2_VRAM_Memory_Management/README.md

 Key considerations:
 - **Chunk size selection**: Smaller chunks = lower peak memory but more kernel launches.
 256-512 tokens is typically a good balance.
-- **Gradient checkpointing compatibility**: This technique composes well with gradient checkpointing for training.
+- **It is unclear if this could be used for taining, current hypothesis is that errors would accumulate**
-- **No accuracy loss**: The optimization is mathematically exact, not an approximation.
+- **No accuracy loss with inferencing**: The optimization is mathematically exact, not an approximation.

-## Results

-On RTX 4090 (24GB VRAM):
-- **Before**: ~81 frames maximum (VRAM limited by FFN activations)
-- **After**: 800+ frames (VRAM now limited by other factors)

-The 10x improvement in maximum sequence length comes directly from collapsing the FFN memory footprint from sequence-dependent to constant.

 ## Why This Wasn't Already Standard